Things To Do Presidents Day Weekend Queens

 Click here to view some of the in-progress art exhibits in Queens this Presidents Day weekend.

-And the Sculpture Center is located at 44-19 Purves Street off Jackson Avenue, only a few blocks from MoMA PS1 in LIC.
+The Sculpture Center is located at 44-19 Purves Street off Jackson Avenue, only a few blocks from MoMA PS1 in LIC.
+They are open Thursday through Monday from 12 noon - 6 pm.
+For details see - www.sculpture-center.org

-The photo at right shows one of the works in an exhibit in 2009 about immigrants from the Middle East at the Queens Museum.
+The photo at right shows one of the works in an exhibit in a prior year about immigrants from the Middle East at the Queens Museum.

 Theater In Queens - Presidents Day Weekend Things To Do

-Queens has an array of theater venues for the performing arts, many of which usually have performances going on through the Presidents Day Weekend.
+Queens has an array of theater venues for the performing arts, many of which historically have hosted performances over the Presidents Day Weekend.
+We're normalizing, so check back on the Friday of that weekend for an update.

 The photo at right shows a theatrical performance at the LaGuardia Performing Arts Center in LIC.